 The easy way to list custom post types in WordPress

-In this article, we showed you how to easily list WordPress custom post types in a searchable CPT table:
+In this article, we showed you how to easily list WordPress custom post types in a searchable CPT table or search form:

 - Install and activate Posts Table Pro.